 Boxing has been held at every Summer Olympic Games since it first appeared in 1904, except for in 1912 in Stockholm as Swedish law banned the sport at the time.

-In 2009, the IOC voted to include women's boxing at the 2012 London Games, so now there are men and women competing in all Olympic sports.
+Women's boxing was first contested at the 2012 London Games.
 The male boxing bouts are contested over three 3-minute rounds, female bouts are four 2-minute rounds.

 2020 Boxing Events